 TARGET’s UP & UP BABY WIPES have been reformulated in 2018, and it’s actually quite a switch.

 Before the change, all UP & UP BABY WIPES had varying ingredients.
-As of right now, all four types of UP & UP BABY WIPES are based on the exact same formula, with fragrance added to scented wipes.
-Disodium EDTA and Polysorbate 20 have been removed from the wipe solution.
+As of right now (the last time I checked), all six types of UP & UP BABY WIPES are based on a similar formula, with fragrance added to scented wipes.
+Disodium EDTA and Polysorbate 20 have been removed from the wipe solution which I consider a good step in moving towards safest baby wipes.

-Right off the bat, WATER WIPES appear to be one of the safest baby wipes on the market.
-They ARE squeaky clean, yes, BUT I have to mention something to keep this post balanced.
+Right off the bat, WATERWIPES appear to be one of the safest baby wipes on the market.
+They ARE seemingly squeaky clean, yes, BUT I have to mention something to keep this post balanced.

-You may have heard that commercially available Grapefruit Seed Extract (GSE) has been found to contain synthetic antibacterial and antifungal disinfectants like benzalkonium, triclosan, or methylparaben, none of which are naturally found in the extract of the seeds themselves.
+You may have heard that commercially available Grapefruit Seed Extract (GSE) has been found to contain synthetic antibacterial and antifungal disinfectants like benzalkonium chloride, triclosan, or methylparaben, none of which are naturally found in the extract of the seeds themselves.

 The researchers therefore concluded that the antimicrobial activity of GSE is not due to the extract itself but rather a result of adulteration of GSE with synthetic preservative agents.

-The WATER WIPES manufacturer claims that the GSE they use comes from a reputable supplier and is tested for contaminants (including but not limited to the three offenders listed above) and NONE are present.
+For the longest time the WATERWIPES manufacturer claimed that the GSE they use comes from a reputable supplier and is tested for contaminants (including but not limited to the three offenders listed above) and NONE are present.

 Related: Best NON-TOXIC Disposable Diapers

 Phew, we’re done here!
-Thanks for sticking out!
+Thanks for sticking out to the end!

 I hope I’ve helped you with your search for the safest baby wipes for your family.

-If you have any questions about some of the baby wipes ingredients to avoid that I talked about or any baby wipes ingredients in general, talk to me!
+If you have any questions about some of the baby wipes ingredients to avoid that I talked about or any baby wipes ingredients in general (or a product I haven’t listed), talk to me!